rust-lang/reference/src/expressions/method-call-expr.md

 This list of candidate types is then converted to a list of candidate methods.
 For each step, the candidate type is used to determine what searches to perform:

-* For a struct, enum, or foreign type, there is a search for inherent impl candidates for the type.
+* For a struct, enum, foreign type, or various simpler types (listed below) there is a search for inherent impl candidates for the type.
 * For a type param, there's a search for inherent candidates on the param.
-* For a trait object, there is first a search for inherent candidates for the trait (for example in `impl Trait` blocks), then inherent impl candidates for the trait object itself (for example found in `impl dyn Trait` blocks)
+* For a trait object, there is first a search for inherent candidates for the trait (for example in `impl Trait` blocks), then inherent impl candidates for the trait object itself (for example found in `impl dyn Trait` blocks).
-* For various simpler types (listed below) there's a search for inherent candidates for the incoherent type.

 After these occur, there's a further search for extension candidates for traits in scope.